DHTMLX/docs-diagram/docs/api/data_collection/find_method.md

 ### Returns

-The first object of the item that matches the specified criteria
+The method returns the first object of the item that matches the specified criteria

 ### Example